juju/juju-gui-charm/HACKING.md

 You could start hacking now, but there's a bit more to do to prepare for running and writing tests.

 We use the juju-test test command to run our functional and unit tests.
-At the time of this writing it is not yet released.
-To run it you must first install it locally, e.g.:

-    bzr checkout --lightweight lp:juju-plugins
-    ln -s juju-plugins/plugins/juju_test.py juju-test
-    export PATH="$PATH":`pwd`

-Alternatively you may check out lp:juju-plugins and link "juju-plugins/plugins/juju_test.py" as "juju-test" somewhere in your PATH, so that it is possible to execute "juju-test".
+It is available as part of the charm tools package:

+    sudo add-apt-repository ppa:juju/stable
+    sudo apt-get update
+    sudo apt-get install charm-tools

 Before being able to run the suite, test requirements need to be installed running the command: